 “I have bad knees.
 My running days are over”

-It surprised me how easily people can justify not doing something that can benefit there long-term health.
+It surprised me how easily people can justify not doing something that can benefit their long-term health.

 So if you have had a slight inclination about going running, maybe after spectating at the London Marathon or you’ve just reached a point where you’re sick and tired of being sick and tired.